 - A. Duty and Responsibilities.
 The Udall Foundation is subject to the supervision and direction of the Board of Trustees (Board).
-It is the Board's role and duty to appoint the Executive Director; fix the compensation of the Executive Director and up to four additional senior management personnel; approve the organizational structure of the Udall Foundation; approve the Udall Foundation's annual budget; receive the findings of an annual external financial audit; set policies, including internal controls, for the conduct and management of the agency's finances, personnel, and programs to be implemented by staff; and approve the strategic directions and priorities for the Udall Foundation. - B. Board Eligibility and Composition.
+It is the Board's role and duty to appoint and fix the compensation for the Executive Director.
+The Board, or the Executive Director if delegated authority to do so by the Board, to the extent permitted by law, may also fix the compensation for four additional senior management personnel; approve the organizational structure of the Udall Foundation; approve the Udall Foundation's annual budget; receive the findings of an annual external financial audit; set policies, including internal controls, for the conduct and management of the agency's finances, personnel, and programs to be implemented by staff; and approve the strategic directions and priorities for the Udall Foundation. - B. Board Eligibility and Composition.
 The Board has 13 Trustees, 11 of whom are voting members of the Board.
 As set forth in the enabling legislation, the membership of the Board is comprised of: - 1.
 Two Trustees, appointed by the President, with the advice and consent of the Senate, after considering the recommendation of the Speaker of the House of Representatives, in consultation with the Minority Leader of the House of Representatives. - 2.
 Two Trustees, appointed by the President, with the advice and consent of the Senate, after considering the recommendation of the President pro tempore of the Senate, in consultation with the Majority and Minority Leaders of the Senate. - 3.
-Five Trustees, not more than three of whom shall be of the same political party, appointed by the President with the advice and consent of the Senate, who have shown leadership and interest in - a. the continued use, enjoyment, education, and exploration of our Nation's rich and bountiful natural resources, such as presidents of major foundations involved with the environment; or - b. in the improvement of the health status of Native Americans and Alaska Natives and in strengthening tribal self-governance, such as tribal leaders involved in
+Five Trustees, not more than three of whom shall be of the same political party, appointed by the President with the advice and consent of the Senate, who have shown leadership and interest in - a. the continued use, enjoyment, education, and exploration of our Nation's rich and bountiful natural resources, such as presidents of major foundations involved with the environment; or - b. in the improvement of the health status of Native Americans and Alaska Natives